unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-left"
 width="48%"
 caption="The campus in December 1935.
-By this point, the two buildings had been connected to each other and the Carlisle Gym." src="images/Screenshot_2025-05-01_180119.png"
+By this point, the two Korber/Press buildings had been connected to each other and the Carlisle Gym." src="images/Screenshot_2025-05-01_180119.png"
 %}

 {% include figure.html
   class="img-center"
   width="100%"
-  %}
+  caption="An architectural drawing of one of the original Korber Wireless Station buildings compared to the site today, now housing UNM Facilities Management.
+If one looks closely, they can see lines in the stucco to the right of the door that appear to match with where a window originally was, complete with it being taller than the door itself, and one level to the ground that seems to match with the originally raised entrance walkway; it is likely this is the exact same side of the building." src="images/Screenshot_20250516_152855.jpg" %}

 [^note1]: This is my citation at the end of the FIRST paragraph.